 The top is together but not fabulously.
 There was some damage at the joint.
 I did what I could with varnish, keeping in mind I’m not painting the Sistine Chapel, varnish is applied but we do not try to hide our work.
 Not resurrecting the dead, merely an old trade instrument.
 The back is glued to the ribs – on the second try, which is a good thing; it means I had the sense and patience to disassemble and clean up the first try.

 Round III – This violin will get a new end block at the neck.
-Some maple cello rib material.
-A piece was perfect to raise the neck heel and was promptly ruined as we added an angle to the 2.5mm veneer.
+Some maple cello rib material for shimming.
+Perfect to raise the neck heel and was promptly ruined as we added an angle to the 2.5mm veneer.
 The second try, we got it right.
 Keep thy chisels sharp.
 Another milestone, our first mortised end block.
 We learn eleven ways not to make a mortised end block.
 It worked on the 12th, though.
-Again, I.V. had the right material – although I was block-headed enough to try eight times with old spruce far too dense to be carvable.
+The right spruce at the start would have been helpful but would I have learned so much?

 We’re buttoning up the ribs and will soon modify the top’s neck mortise, as the neck heel is now unavoidably leaning further towards the body.
 The price one pays for correct overstand and projected fingerboard height.